jasperklp/Thesis_CP_TT_CNN/README.md

 The results will be put in the ./data/data/{function_name} folder.
 Additionaly a log will be put in ./data/log/{function name} folder.

+You want to see the results for differnt convolutions in the output folder one needs to add: with recordfunction("Name which has to come into the output file"): around the convolution kernel, which are in the convolutions.py file in the tensoly-torch library

 #######

 Process an experiment